 Nora Amavisca Reyes was born in Roll, Arizona, the youngest of seven children and the only one born in the United States after her family immigrated from Mexico.
 She is an alumnus of Arizona State University, completing a Bachelor of Arts degree in Elementary Education, a Master of Education degree in Multicultural/Bilingual Education, and a Doctor of Education degree in Curriculum and Instruction with a specialization in bilingual education.
 Dr. Reyes began her professional experience as a bilingual second grade teacher in South Phoenix, then shifted her focus to teacher education when she was hired at Mesa Community College (MCC) as residential Education Faculty.
 She currently serves as Vice Provost of MCC’s Red Mountain campus.
 Committed to education and community service, she has served in a variety of leadership roles and served on numerous local, state, and international committees and boards.

-Open (see Join the Board page)
+Open (see Board Vacancies page)

 Born and raised in Phoenix, Arizona, Megan became engaged in language learning following a study abroad program when she was fifteen.
 She started her career as a K-12 ESL teacher.
 In 2007, Megan left the classroom and became fully immersed in professional development.
 She served as SEI trainer, academic coach, and college instructor to pre-service and in-service teachers.
 Recently, she was project director to a federal grant activating dual language immersion programs in Arizona.
 Currently, Megan is the faculty instructional designer at Mesa Community College.
 She is charged with professional development and programming relative to teaching and learning for faculty and staff.
 Megan is also a doctoral candidate engaging with research in the field of faculty cultural introspection and its relationship to culturally responsive teaching.